Sivaditya/Retrieve-Image/README.md

 Project Title :
         Reconstruction of JPEG and PNG Images from pcap file.
 Overview :
-        To retrieve downloaded images by monitoring and capturing network traffic with the use of Wireshark and Hex Editor
+        To retrieve downloaded images by monitoring and capturing network traffic with the use of Wireshark and Hex Editor(HxD)

 #Tools used : Wireshark, HxD Hex Editor
 In this project, by using Digital Forensics, JPG and PNG images are reconstructed.